 The roads are well built all the way to the Exmouth turnoff, after that it’s a two way marked road but the edges don’t have much room for error.
 Be cautious of impatient drivers especially on the Perth to Geraldton leg, expect to see at least one act of stupidity from a random driver, fortunately more overtaking lanes are being built and the sooner the better, also look out for foreign tourists that forget which side of the road to drive on, generally first thing in the morning.

-It is a good idea to study Plugshare before each destination, there are some handy tips (especially when using the Jurien foreshore charge point).
+Charging options: It is a good idea to study Plugshare before each destination, there are some handy tips.
 Please update Plugshare for fellow tourists – if someone has logged in recently it gives them the confidence to make the journey.

-- The Alkimos type 2 to type 2 charger is a handy top up point if conditions are favourable enough to attempt the 380km journey to Geraldton in one drive, a better option is to stop at Jurien Bay for 30 minutes and add 120km of range to the battery on the Caltex DC charger.
-Cervantes has a Tesla HPWC as a backup charging option.
+Depending on your cars range it may be wise to stop at Lancelin type 2 to type 2 charger, this should ensure enough capacity to complete the 303km journey to Geraldton in one drive.
+A better option is to stop at Jurien Bay for 30 minutes and add 120km of range to the battery on the Caltex Biofil DC charger, this does require calling ahead to let them know your arrival time.
+Cervantes has a Tesla HPWC as a backup charging option. *Reminder: Always check Plugshare for previous users comments.

-- Geraldton has two locations with Tesla charging options, Oceanwest Geraldton were the first to install charge points when no one else in town had any interest in supporting the cause, Oceanwest have accommodation and nice walks along the beach if it’s not too windy.
-More options now available, check plugshare.
+Apart from the soon to be commissioned DC chargers, Geraldton has three locations with Tesla HPWC charging options, Ocean West Geraldton were the first to install charge points when no one else in town had any interest in supporting the cause.
+Check plugshare for more options.

-- Carnarvon has two locations with Tesla charge points, both are central to town with secure parking, Seaview has circa 2012 built apartments that would suit couples who travel light, an easy walk to get food and drinks.
+Carnarvon has two locations with Tesla charge points, both are central to town with secure parking.
+Seaview has recently changed ownership (early 2023) so the availability of car charging is not currently known.
 The Carnarvon motel is a large property with a variety of room sizes and facilities, great spot for the kids with a swimming pool, games arcade and large dining area.

 When in Carnarvon the NASA Museum is a great value and worth the stop for an hour or two.

-- Coral Bay has a 3 phase power outlet at the RAC resort, at the time of writing it was due for repair so ring ahead, if you are planning to stay overnight in Coral Bay 15A single phase would suffice.
-Edit: Coral Bay 20amp 3 phase was working as of June 2021.
+Coral Bay has a 20amp 3 phase power outlet at the RAC resort, if you are planning to stay overnight in Coral Bay 15A single phase would suffice.
+Note: a 20amp 3 phase power outlet DOES NOT support a 32amp plug, it is a different keyway.
+You will need to carry the correct 20amp cable or an appropriate adaptor.

 Tyres: Dongara, Geraldton, Carnarvon and Exmouth all have tyre shops, unfortunately most roadhouses no longer have facilities to help out.
 I highly recommend you carry a spare wheel and tyre combination, a good tip is to check the tyre tread for screws/nails while the car is charging, there’s a good chance a foreign object will lodge in the tyre while driving through a carpark slowly rather than on the open road.